2i2c-org/team-compass/services/index.md

 :link: open-source-development/index
 :link-type: doc

-⚙️🌍 **Open Source Development**
+⚙️🌍 **Open Source Development via Consortia**

 2i2c partners with our communities to create a virtuous cycle between open science communities that **create knowledge** and open source communities that **build the tools** to do so.
+We're exploring consortia - collecting groups of communities who are interested in solutions to similar problems - as a way to sustainably prioritize, fund, and design solutions together.
 :::

 :::{grid-item-card}